-Rolling Stones unreleased: A Different Kind
+Rolling Stones Unreleased: A Different Kind

 Written by: Jagger/Richard

-Recorded: EMI-Pathé Marconi Studios, Paris, France, Oct 10-Dec.
+Recorded: EMI-Pathé Marconi Studios, Boulogne-Billancourt, France, Oct 10-Dec.
 1977, Jan.
-5-March 2 1978
+5-March 2 1978 (Some Girls sessions)

 From Martin Elliott’s book THE ROLLING STONES COMPLETE RECORDING SESSIONS 1962-2012: